 Legal and organisational developments: On the basis of a 2001 voluntary agreement between the Government and industry, Ecobat was the single battery organisation from 2003 to 2009.
 Under legislation transposing batteries Directive 2006/66/EC, REMA Battery - related to WEEE organisation REMA - was approved as a second battery collection organisation.
 A new draft Act on End-of-life Products - originally proposed in 2014 - aims to improve conditions for reuse and recycling.
 To this end, the Act notably removes end-of life products from the requirements of the Waste Act before they are delivered to a waste treatment facility or exported.
 At the end of Jan-17, the Government's Legislative Council recommended that the 'Draft Act on selected EoL products' should be returned to the Ministry of Environment 'for completion'.
-Inter-ministerial discussions on the new Act were scheduled to begin in December 2018.
+Inter-ministerial discussions on the new Act and related texts began in Dec-18.
+On 31-Jan-20, the Government submitted the drafts to Parliament.